 Financial assets at amortized cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

-The Group’s financial assets at amortized cost include term deposits, bonds, trade receivables and other receivables.
+The Group’s financial assets at amortized cost include loan to customers.

 (ii) Financial assets at fair value through OCI (debt instruments)